-Keeping weeds from becoming problematic is easier than controlling them once they become established.
-Reducing fertilizer runoff and the amount of silt running into your pond are two of the best prevention strategies.
-Grass is an excellent sponge for absorbing fertilizers like nitrogen and phosphorus, helping to prevent these elements from entering the pond from run off from surrounding lawns, pastures, or fields that have been fertilized recently.
-Maintaining a grass buffer strip around your pond is a great way to help intercept soil particles and nutrients as they wash off surrounding areas.
+Prevention: Keeping weeds from becoming a problem is much better than trying to control them once they become established.
+Reducing fertilizer runoff into your pond and reducing the amount of silt running into your pond are two of the best prevention strategies.
+The grass is a great sponge for absorbing fertilizers like nitrogen and phosphorus, helping to prevent these chemical elements from running off from surrounding areas and into the pond.
+Maintaining a grass buffer strip around your pond is a great way to help intercept soil particles and nutrients as they wash off surrounding fields or lawns.
 It will also help limit sediment washing into your pond, which causes decreased water depth and increased weed issues.